Relewise/relewise-sdk-javascript/lib/README.md

 This is the official Relewise TS/JS SDK for integreting with our API.

-For usage documentation go to our [github repository](https://github.com/Relewise/relewise-sdk-javascript).
+For usage documentation go to our [GitHub repository](https://github.com/Relewise/relewise-sdk-javascript).